 One of the most important things to realize about your credit report is that it does NOT contain your credit score.

-It is your right and responsibility to review and potentially dispute any incorrect information on your credit report.
+It is your right and responsibility to review and potentially dispute any incorrect information on your credit reports.
 However, credit scores typically need to be purchased separately, although you can sometimes view yours for free through a promotion from one of your credit cards or bank accounts.

 Your FICO Score